EcoDynIZW/GEE-PICX/README.md

 ## 3. Example tutorials

-### 3.1 Example (1): Create single-season image composite for city of Würzburg
+### 3.1 Example (1): Create single-season image composite for city of Würzburg, Germany

-In this example we want to create a single winter season image composite for the city of Würzburg.
+In this example we want to create a single winter season image composite for the city of Würzburg, Germany.
 But before we can set all parameters, we need to import our study area to Google Earth Engine.

 #### a.
 Upload [shapefile of city of Würzburg](https://opendata.wuerzburg.de/explore/dataset/altstadt/export/) as an asset to Googe Earth Engine.